yerofey/cryptowallet-cli/README.md

 - `network`: The type of network or protocol the blockchain follows (e.g., EVM for Ethereum-compatible chains).
 - `startsWith`: The set of characters that the wallet address typically starts with.
 - `prefixTest`: A regular expression pattern that tests for valid characters that can appear in the prefix of a wallet address.
+- `rareSymbols`: (Optional) A regular expression pattern that tests for rare symbols that can appear in the wallet address.
 - `apps`: An array of supported wallet applications that can be used with the generated addresses.
 - `flags`: An array of supported features for the wallet generation.
 Common flags include `m` for mnemonic support, `n` for generating multiple wallets, `p` for prefix support, and `s` for suffix support.
 - `formats`: (Optional) An object defining multiple wallet formats if the blockchain supports more than one format.
 Each format should specify its unique properties.
+- `beta`: (Optional) A boolean value indicating if the chain is in beta testing.
+If set to `true`, the chain will be marked as beta in the list of supported chains.

 By following this structure, the `cw` tool can understand and support wallet generation for a wide array of blockchains.